RUOKUNH/gail-auto-driving/README.md

 An pytorch-implementation of imitation learning for autonomous driving using PSGAIL

 # How to implement
-Just put the whole file in the SMARTS file and put the ngsim file in the SMARTS/scenarios folder Train by running train.py
+Place the whole file in the SMARTS file and put the ngsim file in the SMARTS/scenarios folder Train by running train.py
 To visualize the simulation, run command
 ```